-An incredibly special thanks to all those who knit for MtSSL.
+An incredibly special thanks to all those who knit for MtSSL We made the decision to accept knitted items throughout the year as we appreciate that the ability to knit for us was a great relief for many people confined to their home.
+The offer of a freepost label to return the items to us was also greatly appreciated.
 We received over 10,000 knitted items during this year.
 This represents in the order of 30,000 hours and £8,000 of materials.
 Thank you.
-This year we were unable to distribute them all, but they will be all utilised in 2021
+As was the case last year we were unable to distribute them all, but they will be all utilised in 2022.